Frequently Asked Questions

-No. You are welcome to use someone from my team or use your own.
-If using your own horse/pony you are welcome to come to my base on Court Road or I have a mobile option where I can come to you (if using this then a mileage fee applies).
+No. You are welcome to use someone from our team or use your own.
+If using your own horse/pony you are welcome to come to our base on Court Road or we have a mobile option where I can come to you (if using this then a mileage fee applies).

 Do I need to have had experience with horses/ponies to be involved?

-No. We welcome anyone who wants to investigate 'The Horse' either through our Working Student programme or the other options on offer.
-Our team of horses/ponies are different ages, heights as well as personalities and can cater for a variety of experience levels from those with no experience at all to those who are more experienced around our equine friends.
+No. We welcome anyone who wants to investigate 'The Horse' either through our volunteer programme or the other options on offer.
+Our team of horses/ponies are different ages, heights as well as personalities and can cater for a variety of experience levels from those with no experience at all to those who have more experienced around horses and ponies.

 Is there a weight limit for riding and if yes then what is it?

 No there is not but please advise us of your weight when booking.

 No not necessarily.
 If you just want to build up your confidence on the ground first there is plenty to learn.
 There are many benefits to spending time on ground including increased horse handling skills, deepening the knowledge of the ground games and increased self-esteem.
 For those that would like to progress to riding at any stage we will only do this when you are feeling comfortable and ready for it.